-This is something we unfortunately did not get to enjoy because of limited hours most of the wineries had due to COVID.
+This is something we, unfortunately, did not get to enjoy due to the limited hours most of the wineries had due to COVID.
 But I highly recommend checking out some if you have the chance!

 Habersham Winery is one of North Georgia’s oldest and largest wineries!
 You can do tastings where you can try five different wines for $10, or for $12, try five different wines and get a souvenir cup!

-Yonah Mountain Vineyards looked like it had the most breathtaking views, as it’s literally located at the base of a mountain.
+Yonah Mountain Vineyards looked like they had the most breathtaking views, as it’s literally located at the base of a mountain.
 I was especially bummed I didn’t get to go to this one!
 Along with the views, they also frequently have live music on the weekends.
 They usually have cave tours and tastings, but due to COVID, they currently don’t.
-This could change at any time, so double check their website before going.
+This could change at any time, so double-check their website before going.

 Enjoying a carriage ride through the downtown area

 Okay, I gave you the best things to do in Helen, but I feel like it’s my duty to tell you there is something you should skip during your trip.

 I was SO stoked to do a carriage ride!
 However, it was impossible to get a hold of the Alpine Carriage Company.
 Fortunately, it turned out to be a blessing in disguise.
 After reading the reviews many people seemed to have poor experiences (overpriced, didn’t last long, mistreatment of horses, and difficulty getting a hold of the company).

 I know it seems super cute, but my opinion is to save your money for the other fun things to do in Helen.